ddev/ddev-contrib/docker-compose-services/sqlsrv/README.md

 ## Drupal Notice

 Drupal CMS needs the a database function installed that is mimicking the Regex function as Drupal requires.
-To install such a database function run the following command from your project's directory:
+As a one-time setup for Drupal, install the database function by running the following command from your project's directory:

 ```bash
 ./install-drupal-regex-function.sh -u <username> -p <password> -d <database>